http-tests/cache-tests/CONTRIBUTING.md

                      `false`.
 - `response_body` - String to send as the response body from the origin.
 Defaults to the test identifier.
+- `response_pause` - Integer number of seconds for the server to pause before generating a response.
 - `check_body` - Whether to check the response body.
 Default `true`.
 - `expected_type` - One of:
   - `cached`: The response is served from cache